 Thus ended one of the most grotesque episodes in modern Italian history.
 From his kidnapping on March 16, 1978 where his five escort agents were killed to his emotional letters from captivity to the final photo of his dead body stuffed into the back of a Renault 4, the saga unfolded right in front of camera lens and on the frontpages, and wielded a great evocative influence on the political landscape.

 This was the modern Italy’s Kennedy moment.
 The five time premier of Italy was so popular, and his demise was so sudden and so inexplicable that many conspiracy theories appeared.
 Many of them pointed an accusing finger at the cadre of western superpowers — an unholy alliance of powerful banks, secret agents, and NATO — mainly because Moro was an idealist who wanted to include the Communist party in a coalition government alongside the Christian Democrats who had been the main governing party in Italy since the Second World War.
 In that, the place where the body was found — Via Michelangelo Caetani, equidistant between the headquarters of the Christian Democratic and the Communist Parties — was a powerful and silent symbol.

 The photo below, which was featured on the cover of the Time magazine’s Europe edition was captured by Gianni Giansanti who would later become official photographer for Pope John Paul II.
 (See his entire coverage of Moro Affair here).
-Marie-Monique Robin describes Giansanti’s day in her book The Hundred Photos of the Century:
+His contact sheet showed the commotion of the day the body was discovered, and Marie-Monique Robin described Giansanti’s day in her book The Hundred Photos of the Century: